-Answer: Roman Catholics, Lutherans, and Episcopalians/Anglicans before c.
+Answer: For those who don’t know, Roman Catholics, Lutherans, and Episcopalians/Anglicans before c.
 1970 observed a three-week pre-Lent season with Sundays named Septuagesima, Sexagesima, and Quinquagesima—seventy days, sixty days, fifty days.
 These Sundays were a countdown to Easter.
 Lent itself in the Roman tradition was called simply Quadragesima—the Forty Days.
 The Sundays weren’t actually 70 days, 60 days, 50 days; these were rounded figures.

 There are different theories about the origin of this three-week season which seemingly extended Lent back by three weeks.
 Both point to the sixth century.
-One theory is the influence of the Byzantine Church which observes an eight week Lent because in the Eastern tradition Saturdays (the Sabbath) as well as Sundays (the Lord’s Day) do not count as fast days.
+One theory is the influence of the Byzantine Church, which observes an eight week Lent because in the Eastern tradition Saturdays (the Sabbath) as well as Sundays (the Lord’s Day) do not count as fast days (although during Lent they are still partial fast days).
 Another theory is that with Lombard invasions that devastated Italy popes called for an extended time of fasting and penitence that eventually became a regular observance and was exported into Western Europe along with Roman liturgical books in the seventh and eighth centuries.

-In Byzantine practice the faithful eased into the Lenten fast by giving up one food item after another from one’s diet.
+Amalar had an opportunity to undertake an embassy to Constantinople on behalf of the Holy Roman Emperor Charlemagne.
+In Byzantine practice the faithful eased into the Lenten fast by giving up one food item after another in one’s diet.
 In the Western Church these three weeks were a time of voluntary fasting rather than obligatory fasting.
-As in the East, the Western faithful might ease into fasting by begining to abstain from meat on Sexagesima and butter, milk, cheese, and eggs on Quinquagesima.
+As in the East, the Western faithful might ease into fasting by beginning to abstain from meat on Sexagesima and butter, milk, cheese, and eggs on Quinquagesima.

 The last day of Carnival is Mardi Gras, the day before Ash Wednesday.
 “Mardi gras” means “fat Tuesday.”
 It was a day on which to consume all the fat in the house.
 For us it has become a day of pancakes and sausage and merrymaking.
-There are a number of Mardi Gras celebrations around the world, of which one of the most well known is in New Orleans.
+There are a number of Mardi Gras celebrations around the world, of which the one most well known to us is in New Orleans.

 This day is also known as Shrove Tuesday, the day on which one was “shriven” or confessed one’s sins.
 There is an obvious tension between easing into Lent and celebrating Carnival before the beginning of the penitential season.
 A sixteenth century painting by Pieter Brüghel the Elder (1526/1530 – 1569), entitled “The Fight Between Carnival and Lent” (1559), is posted above this article.